ranjithn22/covid19-clinical-trials-insights-EDA-ML/README.md

 Direct Download: Dataset Link

-⚠️ Note: The full dataset is large and not included in this repository.
-Please use the link above to download and place it in the data/ folder.
+⚠️ The full dataset is large and not included in this repository.
+Download it from the link above and place it in the data/ folder.

 🏁 Results

-Cleaned and processed 5783 clinical trials with 25+ features
+Cleaned and processed 5,783 clinical trials with 25+ features.

-Built a Random Forest model achieving ~56% accuracy
+Built a Random Forest model achieving ~56% accuracy.

-Identified key trends in research activity, demographics, and outcomes
+Identified key trends in research activity, demographics, and outcomes.

-Built a Tableau dashboard summarizing the most impactful insights
+Created a Tableau dashboard summarizing the most impactful insights.

-🤝 Contributing

-Contributions are welcome!
-To contribute:

-Fork the repository

-Create a feature branch (git checkout -b feature-name)

-Commit your changes (git commit -m "Add feature")

-Push to the branch (git push origin feature-name)

-Open a Pull Request

-📜 License

-This project is licensed under the MIT License
-.

-🙏 Acknowledgements

-ClinicalTrials.gov
- for providing publicly available data.

-All researchers and contributors working on COVID-19 research worldwide.

-Project inspired by the need to analyze and visualize the landscape of global clinical research.